Alex-Toucan/Alex-Toucan/README.md

 <h1> Alex Toucan </h1>
 <h2>Contact Links</h2>
+<p>Discord: AlexToucanYT#0001</p>
 <p>Twitter: <a href="https://twitter.com/ATProductsLLC">ATProductsLLC</a></p>
 <p>YouTube: <a href="https://youtube.com/c/AlexToucanAT">Alex Toucan -AT-</a></p>
 <p>Email: <a href="mailto:support@atproducts.xyz">support@atproducts.xyz</a></p>
 <p>Secondary Weather Account: <a href="https://twitter.com/ATPWeather">ATPWeather</a></p>
 <h2>Information</h2>
 <p> Hello, I'm the founder of AT Products LLC and is currently working with groups such as ProtDos (CodingHome), Pynx Technologies, Astro Dog, Deltasoft, and AstroCore. </p>
-<p> AT Products LLC is a Informational Technology Company with your solutions to web problems, and we provide computer resources. </p>
+<p> AT Products LLC is a American-based Informational Technology Company with your solutions to web problems, and we provide computer resources. </p>
 <h2>Stats</h2>
 <div align="center">